BanshwarTech/first-project-for-learning-with-some-new-features-laravel-11/README.md

 ### BLADE Template

 - What is Blade Template?
-- Blade Template
-- → Template Engine Based on PHP

-- Blade provides a clean and convenient way to create views in Laravel.
+- Blade Template : Template Engine Based on PHP.
+It provides a clean and convenient way to create views in Laravel.

 ##### Benefits:
 1. Create Dynamic and Reusable Templates